apache/cloudstack-documentation/source/adminguide/service_offerings.rst

             if the root disk is 20 GB and Hypervisor Snapshot Reserve is 200%, the storage volume that backs the storage repository (XenServer) or datastore (VMware) in question is sized at 60 GB (20 GB + (20 GB * 2)).
-            This enables space for hypervisor snapshots in addition to the virtual disk that represents the root disk.
+            This enables space for hypervisor Snapshots in addition to the virtual disk that represents the root disk.
 This does not apply for KVM.

          -  **Storage Tags**: The tags that should be associated with the